The mission of the Sacramento County Office of Education (SCOE) is to:

 - work creatively and collaboratively with partners; and

 - give educators and support staff the training and tools they need for success.

 SCOE carries out its mission and helps ensure that Sacramento County’s nearly one-quarter million K–12 public school students receive quality education services in all of the following ways:

 SCOE directly operates school sites and programs that provide full-time and part-time instruction for specific student populations in specialized programs that are more effective and less costly to operate on a regional basis.
-Our programs include: Career Technical Education; education for incarcerated youth in county facilities; Community school class sites for "high risk" students who have been expelled from area schools or who have unique educational needs; and special education classes and programs for infants, children, and young adults with severe emotional and physical needs.
+Programs include career technical education; education for incarcerated youth in county facilities; community school class sites for "high risk" students who have been expelled from area schools or who have unique educational needs; and special education classes and programs for infants, children, and young adults with severe emotional and physical needs.

-SCOE also provides programs and services that enhance students' classroom instruction, including: youth development, school safety, violence prevention, substance abuse prevention, and mental health promotion; and outdoor science learning experiences at Sly Park Environmental Education Center.
+SCOE also provides programs and services that enhance students’ classroom instruction, including youth development, school safety, violence prevention, substance abuse prevention, mental health promotion, and outdoor science learning experiences at Sly Park Environmental Education Center.

 Providing Educational Leadership

-Working Creatively and Collaboratively With Our School Districts and Other Partners
+Working Creatively and Collaboratively With Districts and Partners

 SCOE works creatively and cooperatively with students, families, school districts, local universities, public agencies, businesses, stakeholders and communities to prepare students for the future and to help our students, schools, and districts succeed.
 Dedicated partnerships yield quality services, including effective instruction for specific target populations; assistance with development and approval of individual district Local Control Accountability Plans (LCAP); support to new, experienced, and aspiring administrators and teacher leaders; assistance to families through early childhood education programs; support for special education students; assistance in designing and implementing technology to improve student results; and adult re-entry programs specifically designed for men and women re-entering the community upon release from incarceration.